All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Every compounded medication should come with a label that includes the patient's name, the medication name and strength, the pharmacy name and contact information, the prescribing provider's name, the beyond-use date, storage instructions, and the lot or batch number.

 Beyond the label, you have the right to request a certificate of analysis (COA) for your specific batch.
 A COA documents the results of quality testing performed on the medication, including potency, sterility, and endotoxin testing.
-A pharmacy that refuses to provide a COA upon request is not operating at the quality level you deserve.
+A pharmacy that refuses to provide a COA upon request isn't operating at the quality level you deserve.

 "We now have cardiovascular outcomes data showing semaglutide reduces MACE events by 20% in people with obesity, independent of diabetes status.
 The SELECT trial[1] changed how we think about these medications.")
 Dr. A. Michael Lincoff, MD, Cleveland Clinic, lead author of SELECT